-The Centre for Cognitive Science is closely cooperating with the Artificial Intelligence at TU Darmstadt (AI•DA) initiative, which brings together several research groups at TU Darmstadt to coordinate and advance core AI research.
+The Centre for Cognitive Science is closely cooperating with the Artificial Intelligence at TU Darmstadt (AI•DA) initiative and the The Hessian Center for Artificial Intelligence (hessian.AI).

 hessian.AI – the Hessian Centre for Artificial Intelligence pursues the goal of conducting excellent basic research with concrete practical relevance and also to promote transfer to industry and society.
 The centre, in which 13 Hessian universities are involved, bundles the expertise of 22 AI scientists and expands it through 22 new professorships.

 Based on cutting-edge research as conducted at the TU Darmstadt and other Hessian universities, significant contributions are made to the research and development of novel AI systems with human-like thinking and communication capabilities, which are classified as belonging to the so-called “Third Wave of AI”.